 If no members of the panel are from the faculty member's department, the faculty member may invite a member of his/her department to a meeting with the panel at the point at which the panel engages in its meeting with the faculty member.
-The Professional Education Faculty Review Panel Process is as follows:
+The Professional Education Review Panel Process is as follows:

-- 1. The review process is aligned with the current ASU PRT process.
-The pre-tenure faculty member submits materials to the department or college PRT Committee and the Professional Education Retention Review Panel in accordance with the established time lines of the university and using the recommended university format.
-The review panel assesses the faculty member's performance in teaching, research, and service to the extent these activities are directly connected to his/her role as a Professional Education Faculty member; - 2.
-The review panel will submit its annual recommendations regarding promotion, retention and tenure of the faculty member in the Professional Education Unit to the department or college PRT Committee and Head of the Unit sufficiently early in the review process to permit the inclusion of the review panel's input; - 3.
-The recommendations follow the established ASU procedures with regard to forwarding information to the college dean; - 4.
-The Dean of the College and the Head of the Unit will confer and jointly prepare and/or sign recommendations to Academic Affairs and Research.
-The recommendation of the Head of the Unit is circumscribed by consideration of matters pertaining to the faculty member's performance as a member of the Professional Education Faculty.
+- 1. The review process is aligned with the current A-State PRT process.
+The pre-tenure faculty member submits materials to the department or college PRT Committee and the Professional Education Review Panel in accordance with the established time lines of the university and using the recommended university format.
+The review panel assesses the faculty member's performance in teaching, scholarship, and service to the extent these activities are directly connected to his/her role as an EPP Faculty member; - 2.
+The review panel will submit its annual recommendations regarding promotion, retention and tenure of the faculty member in the EPP Unit to the department or college PRT Committee and Head of the Unit sufficiently early in the review process to permit the inclusion of the review panel's input; - 3.
+The recommendations follow the established A-State PRT procedures with regard to forwarding information to the college dean; - 4.
+The Dean of the College and the Head of the Unit will confer and jointly prepare and/or sign recommendations to Academic Affairs and Research, Executive Vice Chancellor and Provost.
+The recommendation of the Head of the Unit is circumscribed by consideration of matters pertaining to the faculty member's performance as a member of the EPP Faculty.
 If the Dean and the Head of the Unit have reached differing conclusions regarding the status of a pre-tenure faculty member, they will attempt to resolve the differences.
 If they cannot resolve the difference, they will jointly meet with the Executive Vice Chancellor and Provost for continued discussions and reach consensus within the university's established timelines for notification to faculty regarding future status; and - 5.
-Recommendations from the department chair and department or college PRT Committee along with the joint recommendation from the Dean of the College and the Head of the Unit will be sent to the Office of Academic Affairs and Research for a decision.
+Recommendations from the department chair and department or college PRT Committee along with the joint recommendation from the Dean of the College and the Head of the Unit will be sent to the Office of Academic Affairs and Research, Executive Vice Chancellor and Provost, for a decision.